Continuous Integration

 4. Assuming that the staging branch passes all tests, devel is fast-forwarded to the staging branch head commit.

-5. The "Publish" pipeline deploys the rendered documentation and binaries generated by the testing pipeline earlier in the staging branch.
+5. The "Publish" pipeline deploys the binaries generated by the testing pipeline earlier in the staging branch.

 Assumptions in CI design